usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-update.rst

 	1. Click on the appliance to modify.
 	2. From the ``Overview`` page click on the square and plus (+) image on the left hand-side.
 	3. Select the image you want to use as the logo.
 The format must be .jpg, .jpeg or .png.
+The image is saved automatically.